jinghao/jinghao.github.com/_posts/2008-07-07-office-depot-still-gets-business.md

 created: 1215492085
 categories: []
 ---
-Today I attempted vainly to buy an <a href="http://www1.officedepot.com/catalog/catalogSku.do?id=399305" rel="external">external HD</a> from Office Depot for an hour and half.
+Today I attempted vainly to buy an [external HD](http://www1.officedepot.com/catalog/catalogSku.do?id=399305) from Office Depot for an hour and half.
 Because Office Depot's website crashed Firefox 10 consecutive times (and Firefox has never crashed on Ubuntu for me), I switched to Opera.
 But the whole process was fruitless.

 The deal sounds good, doesn't it?
 Buy a small external hot-swappable hard drive for under 60 bucks and get free shipping.
 So I typed "1" into the quantity box and clicked add to cart.
 I was confronted with the page asking for my zip code so I typed in the zip code I wanted OD to ship to (94709, Berkeley), but it said "THIS ITEM IS NOT AVAILABLE AT YOUR LOCATION."